NeurosnapInc/neurosnap/README.md

 **Description:**

-Run phmmer using a query sequence against a database andreturn all the sequences that are considered as hits.Shameless stolen and adapted from https://github.com/seanrjohnson/protein_gibbs_sampler/blob/a5de349d5f6a474407fc0f19cecf39a0447a20a6/src/pgen/utils.py#L263
+Run phmmer using a query sequence against a database and return all the sequences that are considered as hits.
+Shameless stolen and adapted from https://github.com/seanrjohnson/protein_gibbs_sampler/blob/a5de349d5f6a474407fc0f19cecf39a0447a20a6/src/pgen/utils.py#L263

 **Parameters:**